Chicago Wrongful Death Lawyer

-Those mentioned are the most common types of Chicago wrongful deaths, but wrongful death is not limited to this list, and special circumstances can arise in which other types are eligible to take on the role.
+Those mentioned are the most common types of wrongful deaths, but wrongful death is not limited to this list, and special circumstances can arise in which other types are eligible to take on the role.
 Contact a Chicago wrongful death attorney right away if you have any questions regarding eligibility.

 Is a Chicago Wrongful Death Lawsuit a Civil Lawsuit or Criminal Lawsuit?

 In most cases, a Chicago wrongful death lawsuit will follow similar procedures and use the same evidence as a criminal trial.
 Because the defendant is being tried for damages, rather than a crime, the standard of proof is lower in a wrongful death lawsuit.
 In a criminal trial, the defendant must be found to be guilty beyond a reasonable doubt.
-In a Chicago wrongful death lawsuit, the plaintiff must only prove that the defendant was responsible based on a preponderance of the evidence.
+In an Illinois wrongful death lawsuit, the plaintiff must only prove that the defendant was responsible based on a preponderance of the evidence.

 Damages Awarded in Chicago Wrongful Death Lawsuit